rirurin/postpercent/README.md

 ## Planned Features

 - Make various code improvements (some things were written into the program quite hastily)
+- Show the user's post count history for each forum category

 ## Build Instructions